Matías Ramón Mella: Military coup of June 9, 1844

-Counterstrike and exile
+Counter-strike and exile

-Meanwhile, Pedro Santana, backed by his troops and by the tacit alliance they had reached with the French Consul and the most prominent members of the “colonialist” group, headed towards the capital of the new State, with the purpose of assuming the entire power.
-Eager to avoid this event, Juan Isidro Pérez and Pedro Alejandro Pina did everything possible to organize a solid defense in the city.
+Meanwhile, Pedro Santana, backed by his troops and by the tacit alliance they had reached with the French Consul and the most prominent members of the colonialist group, headed towards the capital of the new State, with the purpose of assuming power.
+Juan Isidro Pérez and Pedro Alejandro Pina did everything possible to organize a solid defense in the city.
 Unfortunately, on July 12, 1844, Santana crossed the city walls, where he found no opposition, and the next day he carried out a coup d'état.
 When the changes that had occurred in Santo Domingo became known, Mella's position weakened.
 The Cibaeño conservatives intensified the conspiracy and the liberals found themselves unable to confront the implementation of the Santana dictatorship.
-In any case, at the beginning Mella managed to maintain the fidelity of the main authorities, but his situation became increasingly unstable.
+Mella managed to maintain the fidelity of the main authorities, but his situation became increasingly unstable.

 Despite its economic and demographic weight, the Cibao region lacked power mechanisms, especially in the military aspect, as there were no command systems that could compete with those of Santo Domingo.
-A considerable part of its leaders – although they were not supporters of Santana and the conservatives – came to the conclusion that it was impossible to oppose them because it introduced the risk of a civil war, in which they would probably be defeated and open the doors upon the return of the Haitians.
+A considerable part of its leaders, although they were not supporters of Santana and the conservatives. came to the conclusion that it was impossible to oppose them because it introduced the risk of a civil war, in which they would probably be defeated and open the doors upon the return of the Haitians.
 The fear of the Cibaeño leaders of civil war, which led them to lean towards an agreement with the authority established in Santo Domingo, meant the defeat of the region against the centralism of Santo Domingo, which would be reiterated on subsequent occasions.

-Immediately, the Trinitarios were persecuted: Duarte was reduced to prison in Puerto Plata, and Mella himself suffered the same fate.
-Under pressure from some prestigious figures in the area, Mella decided to go to Santo Domingo to negotiate with Santana on behalf of Cibao.
-Upon arriving at the end of August, he was immediately reduced to prison, which gave the signal for all Cibaeño authorities to decide to abide by Santana's authority.
+Immediately, the Trinitarios were persecuted: Duarte and Mella were both imprisoned in Puerto Plata.
 The hostility towards Mella was led by General Francisco Antonio Salcedo, but other figures with a hesitant stance, such as General Antonio López Villanueva, decided to join the conservative Junta.
-In fact, no one dared to support Duarte after Mella left Santiago.
 That same day, the new government issued the resolution that condemned them to permanent exile.
-While in exile, Mella chose to settle in Puerto Rico, opting to remain close to his homeland.
+While in exile, Mella chose to settle in Puerto Rico.